tmullaly/thomasmullaly.com/source/_posts/2016-11-04-linux-auto-deployment-using-ipxe-and-saltstack.markdown

 comments: true
 categories: ["linux", "salt", "saltstack", "ipxe", "pxe", "dhcp", "tftp", "ubuntu"]
 ---
 This is how to setup a linux deployment system using pxe and saltstack.
-These directions are for a sandboxed virtual environment but are directly appicable to a production environment.
+These directions are for a sandboxed virtual environment but are directly applicable to a production environment.
 <!-- more -->

 # Router